JohnLaz4/OpenCore-Gigabyte-B550-Aorus-Elite-AX-Ryzen-5600x-RX5600-XT/README.md

 Special Note :

-      In the extra kexts folder there is a USBMap.kext which is specially for this particular Motherboard done by me using USBmap Python Script https://github.com/corpnewt/USBMap .
+      In the extra kexts folder there is a USBMap.kext which is specially for this particular Motherboard done using USBmap Python Script https://github.com/corpnewt/USBMap .
+Thanks to @corpnewt .
       If you don't have this MotherBoard do not add it and create your own USBMap.kext .